KasraK2K/aws/lambda/lambda.md

   5. **Scheduled Tasks**: Lambda functions can be scheduled to run at specific intervals or times, performing tasks such as data backups, generating reports, or sending notifications.

-  6. **Chatbots and Voice Assistants**: Lambda functions can be integrated with messaging platforms or voice assistant services to build chatbots or voice-enabled applications.
+  6. **Chatbot and Voice Assistants**: Lambda functions can be integrated with messaging platforms or voice assistant services to build chatbot or voice-enabled applications.

   7. **Data Stream Processing**: Lambda functions can be part of a streaming pipeline, processing real-time data from sources like AWS Kinesis or Apache Kafka.